 - a pieces of oreo and chocolate for the hat

-- In a small bowl, combine 1 (8 oz.) package cream cheese, ⅓ cup grated parmesan cheese, and pesto.
+- In a small bowl, combine 1 (8 oz.) package cream cheese, ⅓ cup grated cheddar cheese, and pesto.
 Mix well.

 - In another bowl, combine 2 (8 oz.) package cream cheese, ⅔ cup cheddar cheese, and crumbled bacon.
 Mix Well.